LBHackney-IT/API-Playbook/docs/x_ray.md

 **[How to enable X-Ray tracing](https://www.serverless.com/framework/docs/providers/aws/guide/functions/#aws-x-ray-tracing/)**

-This will enable it within Lambda and grant it the necessary IAM permissions
+This will enable it within Lambda and grant it the necessary IAM permissions.

 X-Ray needs additional C# configuration to capture metadata and trace downstream calls Enable C# tracing when using AWS Lambda